Rishi-raj-singh-tanwar/Time-Series-Forecasting/README.md

 # Tesla Stock Price Time Series Forecasting

 This project applies classical time series forecasting models—**ARIMA** and **SARIMA**—to predict the stock price movements of **Tesla Inc. (TSLA)** using daily closing price data.
+Stock Dataset was scraped from the web using Alpha Vantage

 ## Objectives